 Margaret Trautner

-PhD student at Caltech
+PhD candidate at Caltech

 In Summer 2021, I worked at at Sandia National Labs researching quantum inference algorithms.
+I'm currently collaborating with a group at Lawrence Livermore National Labs on reduced order modeling methods.

 I am a recipient of the Department of Energy Computational Science Graduate Fellowship.
 I received my SB degree from MIT in Mathematics with minors in computer science and mechanical engineering in 2020.